Rakhyvel/Orng_old/documentation.md

 myStrZ:[]Char = "Hello, World!\0"
 myCharArrZ:String = myStrZ
 ```
-### Sum Types
+### Enum Types
-Orng has support for tagged unions/heterogenous enums, called sum types in Orng.
+Orng has support for tagged unions, called enum types in Orng.
 They can be constructed with a list of definitions delimited by either a comma or a newline, and surrounded by angle brackets.
-For sum-type field definitions only, if the type is omitted, the void type is infered.
-Sum types enclose a new type scope.
+For enum-type field definitions only, if the type is omitted, the void type is infered.
+Enum types enclose a new type scope.
 Multiple fields may have the same type.
 ```
 -- With explicit void types
 CardSuit1::Type = <